 Semester in Washington, D.C.

-Plan your semester in Washington, D.C., where you can build relationships and experience relevant to your career in our nation’s capital.
+Plan your semester in Washington, D.C., where you can build relationships and develop knowledge and experience relevant to your career in our nation’s capital.

 Explore the many ways to get involved on Calvin’s campus, including those specifically oriented towards political science and international relations majors.